focal-lab/cv4e-website/content/schedule/index.md

 ## Overview

 The workshop will consist of the following:

-- A series of invited talks during the half-day in-person session in Milan (DATE AND TIME TBD)
+- Invited talks
-- A panel discussion (IN PERSON OR VIRTUAL TBD)
+- A panel discussion
-- A series of virtual talks presenting the best submitted papers and abstracts
+- A presentation of the challenge winners
+- A poster session presenting contributed papers/abstracts

 ## Expert panel

-The workshop includes a panel discussion with experts working at the intersection of computer vision and ecology.
+TBA

 <!-- - Michael Beruman, Red Sea Research Center, KAUST
 - Anthony Hoogs, Kitware Inc.